7 Common Causes of No Hot Water

 5. Sediment Buildup

-6. Faulty Electric Water Heater
+6. Malfunctioning Electric Water Heater

 7. Undersized Water Heater